-It is possible that our competitors will succeed in developing technologies that limit the market size for our products or product candidates, impact the regulatory approval and post-marketing process for our products and product candidates, are more effective than our products or product candidates or would render our technologies obsolete or noncompetitive.
-Our competitors may, among other things:
+It is possible that our competitors will succeed in developing technologies that, in addition to limiting the market size for our products or product candidates, impact the regulatory approval and post-marketing process for our products and product candidates, are more effective than our products or product candidates or would render our technologies obsolete or noncompetitive.
+Our competitors may, among other things, relative to our products or product candidates:

+- develop safer or more effective products;

+- implement more effective approaches to sales and marketing;

+- develop less costly products;

-- develop safer or more effective products; - implement more effective approaches to sales and marketing; - develop less costly products; - obtain preferred formulary status; - obtain regulatory approval more quickly; - have access to more manufacturing capacity; - develop products that are more convenient and easier to administer; - form more advantageous strategic alliances; or - establish superior intellectual property positions.
+- have lower cost of goods; - receive more favorable reimbursement coverage; - obtain preferred formulary status; - obtain regulatory approval more quickly; - have access to more manufacturing capacity; - develop products that are more convenient and easier to administer; - form more advantageous strategic alliances; or - establish superior intellectual property positions.